 I got that creepy feeling again close to The Palms walls.
 The danger feeling would soon transfer to all malls.
 Crowded malls & their enclosed spaces gave me the creeps for years afterwards.
 I'd wander a mall thinking of the best cover & escape route should another quake hit.

-Images, quake damaged New Brighton Rd:
+30 images, New Brighton Rd:

 21.03.11.
 Feb 22 liquefaction silted bus stop, The Palms, New Brighton Rd, national state of emergency